Spectral embedding of weighted graphs: Weighted generalized random dot product graph

-Given a matrix $\m{A}$ following this model, consider its spectral embedding $\m{X}_\m{A}$, a point cloud in $\R$.
-The implication of \textbf{Theorem~\ref{Thm:2Inf}} is that point clouds representing each community will concentrate about the same position.
-While this does not bode well for separating the communities, \textbf{Corollary~\ref{Cor:WSBM_CLT}} demonstrates that the point cloud can nevertheless be distinguished as the combination of two communities, rather than one.
+The mean of each distribution is the same regardless of the community assignment, only the variance changes.
+The block mean matrix $\m{B}$ is equal to the all-one matrix and $\rank(\m{B}) = 1$ meaning the function $\phi$ will map $\Z = \{1, 2\}$ into $\R$.
+Furthermore, the spectral embedding $\m{X}_\m{B}$ has identical rows meaning that $\m{X}_i = \phi(\m{Z}_i)$ is the same for all $i$.
+The implication of Theorem~\ref{Thm:2Inf} is that point clouds representing each community will concentrate about the same position.
+While this does not bode well for separating the communities, Corollary~\ref{Cor:WSBM_CLT} demonstrates that the point cloud can nevertheless be distinguished as the combination of two communities, rather than one.

-Figure~\ref{Fig:Gaussian_ASE}a) shows an example spectral embedding $\m{X}_\m{A}$ for a graph with $n=1000$ nodes with the points split by community, red if $\m{Z}_i = 1$ and blue if $\m{Z}_i = 2$.
-The corresponding coloured density estimates (solid curves) are close to their theoretical counterparts (dashed curves) with $\m{\Sigma}_1 = 1.5$ and $\m{\Sigma}_2 = 5.0$ respectively calculated from \textbf{Corollary~\ref{Cor:WSBM_CLT}}.
-Regardless of its community, each point $(\m{X}_{\m{A}})_i$ is close to -1.0, indicating that for the convergence of $\left(\m{X}_\m{A} \m{Q}_n - \m{X} \right)_i$ given in \textbf{Theorem~\ref{Thm:2Inf}}, it must be the case that $\m{Q}_n = -1$.

-Figure~\ref{Fig:Gaussian_ASE}b) shows the same embedding, with all information on community membership withheld.
-While the point cloud cannot consistently be separated into two clusters, its estimated density (solid curve) can be consistently identified as comprising two Gaussian components (dashed curve) rather than one.
-Because points in the tail of the distribution are more likely to correspond to one community than the other, one can at least achieve better-than-random community recovery.